halforbit/data-stores/readme.md

 }
 ```

 In this example, we have defined a nested **key type** `Vehicle.Key` for uniquely identifying and storing things of this type.
-The key type does not need to be a nested class, and can also be a simple type, like `int?` or `Guid?`, as long as it is nullable.
+The key type does not need to be a nested class, and can also be a simple type, like `int` or `Guid`.

 ### Step 1: Define a Data Context